Black Holes in the Shadow: The Missing High-Ionization Lines in the Earliest JWST AGNs: Summary and Discussion

 \section{Summary and Discussion}

 We have presented a spectroscopic analysis of 32 broad-line active galactic nuclei (AGNs) identified in JWST/NIRSpec observations from the JADES survey, spanning a redshift range $1.7 < z < 9$.
 The initial parent sample contained 34 objects, but two X-ray–detected AGNs were excluded from the present analysis.
 Emission-line diagnostics from both prism and grating stacks were used to characterize the ionizing spectra and physical conditions of the BLR, with particular focus on the high-redshift ($z > 5$) regime, where AGNs show puzzling deviations from standard photoionization expectations.
+While equivalent widths for all redshift bins are listed in Table \ref{tab:ew}, Figures 5–8 focus exclusively on the $z>5$ stacks and their corresponding photoionization models.
+This work is primarily concerned with the high-redshift AGN population; the lower-redshift stacks ($z<3.5$, based on only five objects, and $3.5<z<5$) are included mainly for completeness rather than detailed analysis.
+Moreover, these data are not constraining, and their inclusion in the plots would not yield any additional insight.
+A comparison between models and these lower-redshift bins is beyond the scope of this study.
+Consequently, our discussion and conclusions are restricted to the $z>5$ sample, and equivalent widths from the lower-redshift stacks are not used in any physical interpretation.

 At $z > 5$, we find a suppression of high-ionization rest-frame UV lines such as HeII$\lambda$1640, CIV$\lambda$1549, and NV$\lambda$1240.
 These lines are either undetected or appear with extremely low EWs, while Balmer lines (H$\alpha$, H$\beta$) and low-ionization lines like HeI$\lambda$5876 remain strong and well detected.
 Narrow forbidden lines like [NeV]$\lambda$3426 (ionization potential $\sim 97$ eV) and [NeIV]$\lambda$2424 ($\sim 63$ eV) are also weak or absent at high redshift, further supporting a soft ionizing photon field.